mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 In this example, we use historical bike rental counts as well as the weather condition data to predict the number of bike rentals within a specific hour in the future.
 We approach this problem as a regression problem, since the label column (number of rentals) contains continuous real numbers.

 Along this line, we split the raw data into two parts - data records in year 2011 to learn the regression model and data records in year 2012 to score and evaluate the model.
-Specifically, we employ the Decision Forest Regression algorithm as the regression model and build two models on datasets of different feature sets.
+Specifically, we employ the Decision Forest Regression algorithm as the regression model and build two models on different feature sets.
 Finally, we evaluate their prediction performance.
 We will elaborate the details in the following sections.

 ## Microsoft R Server ##